 - Software and firmware glitch

-- Passwords and misinformations
+- Passwords and misinformation

 Solution 1: Toggle your Wi-Fi

 Whether you cannot connect at all or your Wi-Fi connection keeps dropping, toggling the Wi-Fi connection is known to be effective in many cases.
-Pull down the notifications area of your phone and look for the Wi-Fi icon, tap on it to switch it Off, wait for five seconds and turn it On again.
+Pull down the notifications area of your phone, look for the Wi-Fi icon, tap on it to switch it Off, wait for five seconds, and turn it On again.
 Allow the phone to look for the available Wi-Fi connections and check if your problem is fixed.
 This simple trick is effective no matter which model you have.
 It fixed Samsung Galaxy S2 Wi-Fi issues, but it also solved Samsung Galaxy S7 Edge Wi-Fi problems for quite a few users.